gnudo/source-size-calculator/README.md

 ## Introduction

 The following package contains the source size calculation tools introduced by Lovric _et al._ [Opt.
 Express 22, 2745 (2014), http://doi.org/q9m].
-Feel free to report any kind of bugs or suggestions for improvement: [here](https://github.com/gnudo/source-size-calculator/issues)
+Feel free to report any kind of [bugs or suggestions for improvement](https://github.com/gnudo/source-size-calculator/issues) or contact the authors for further questions.

 ## Structure